Transerin/ART803-Algorithmic-Design-Thinking---Capstone-Project/README.md

 ## To run the app locally

-- Clone the repo locally, go into the directory and run the following commands;
+- Clone the repo locally, go into the directory and run the following commands

 - `pip install -r requierments.txt`